-- Ensure that your school has regular PSHE lessons which follow a robust PSHE curriculum.
-PSHE is a vital opportunity to develop important skills such as resilience, helping to promote children’s mental health and wellbeing and enabling them to face challenges with confidence.
-See our whole-school programmes, targeted small group work, and PSHE resources.
+- Ensure that your school has regular health and wellbeing lessons which follow a robust curriculum.
+Health and wellbeing education is a vital opportunity to develop important skills such as resilience, helping to promote children’s mental health and wellbeing and enabling them to face challenges with confidence.

 - Be alert to signs of stress among pupils and follow up to ask if they are alright.

 - School staff should ensure they are managing their own stress levels and looking after their own mental health.